onchainjavi/minishell/README.md

 <!-- Authors -->
 ## Authors
-This project is written by @jungw and me as part of 42 School core curriculum.
-I was mainly focused on the lexer(tokenizer), parser, and executor, while Adria focused on the built-ins, expansor, and signals.
+This project is cowritten by @jungwhele and me as part of 42 School core curriculum.
+I worked on the executer and redirections part, while Juan focused on the lexer/parser/expansor and signals part.
+Finally we both worked on the built-ins.